Rabinzon/doit-slack-bot/README.md

 $ npm start
 ```

 Also you can turn up a bot in docker container, with docker-compose.
+In this case, you need only creat `.config.json`, without `npm i` and `npm start`.

 ```
 $ docker-compose up -d